-Lentiviruses are a subset of enveloped retroviruses that include the following human pathogens: Human Immunodeficiency Virus (HIV), Simian Immunodeficiency Virus (SIV), and Human T-lymphotropic Virus.
-These viruses have the ability to integrate into host chromosomes and can infect non-dividing and terminally differentiated cells and have high rates of mutation.
-Infection can occur by exposure through the mucous membranes, by inoculation (injections or punctures), and through scratches, cuts or skin abrasions.
+Lentivirus: subset of enveloped retroviruses that include the following human pathogens: Human Immunodeficiency Virus (HIV), Simian Immunodeficiency Virus (SIV), and Human T-lymphotrophic Virus.
+These viruses have the ability to integrate into host chromosomes and can infect non-dividing and terminally differentiated cells.
+Infection can occur by exposure through the mucous membranes, by inoculation and through scrathes, cuts or skin abrasions.
 Lentiviruses are not airborne pathogens; however aerosols containing viral particles can result in exposure and infection.